titoirfan/titoirfan.github.io/docs/projects/scan_matching.md

 # Lidar Odometry

-*A simple scan matching-based 2D lidar odometry Robot Operating System (ROS) node.
-The scan matching is solved using the iterative closest point (ICP) algorithm, implemented in C++ using Eigen.*
+*A simple scan matching-based 2D lidar odometry Robot Operating System (ROS) node, solved using the iterative closest point (ICP) algorithm and implemented in C++ using Eigen.*

 ---